nusco/narjillos/backlog.md

   Apparently, the scripts have problem starting in Ubuntu?
 Check.
 If not true, then remove this story

+##Seasons
+>goal: faster evolution

+    Cyclically vary the amount of food that spawns.

+    Studies show that evolution works best if there are enough resources (food), but not too many.
+The problem is that it's hard to know what "enough but not too many" means.
+So I want to try this: food amount is cyclical.
+I'm hoping that along the way from "almost starving" to "economy of abundance", the system will hit a few evolutionary sweet spots.

+* Seasons

+* Configurable seasonal cycle
+  Max, min and period in config.yaml

+##Realistic Physics
+>goal: specialized creatures

+    More realistic behavior of body to avoid body shapes that "exploit" the current naive physics.

++ Fix "tail wiggles dog" effect
++ Rotation inertia
+  but check comments in physics engine - it may break previous assumptions

++ Translation inertia
+  but check comments in physics engine - it may break previous assumptions

++ Limit rotation speed
+  is this a good idea?

+- Realistic viscosity
+  is this a good idea?

+- Viscosity per segment
+  is this a good idea?

++ Simpler senescence mechanism
+  the current one feels too complicated for its own good.

 ##GUI
 >goal: nice user experience